Farington

 Farington is a village and civil parish in the South Ribble local government district of Lancashire, England.
 The population of the civil parish at the 2011 census was 6,674.

 History

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of South Ribble.

 Farington railway station served the area from 1838 to 1960.

 Governance

-Farington is a civil parish in South Ribble district; with Lostock Hall and Tardy Gate it forms the district's Central area.
+Farington is a civil parish in South Ribble district; with Lostock Hall and Tardy Gate and Farington Moss it forms the district's Central Villages area chaired by Cllr Paul Wharton-Hardman BEM (July 2023).
 It was also within the Parliamentary Constituency of South Ribble until the 2010 general election.
-However, at the recommendation of the Boundary Commission, the area was moved into the Ribble Valley constituency.
+However, at the recommendation of the Boundary Commission, the area was moved into the Ribble Valley constituency, but will be returning to South Ribble under new boundary changes in 2023.
 The parish includes the villages of Farington and Farington Moss, and parts of Lostock Hall and Whitestake.

+Farington Parish has four South Ribble Councillors; Cllr George Rear and Cllr Karen Walton representing Farington West ward both elected as Conservative members, and Cllr Paul Wharton-Hardman BEM and Cllr Jacky Alty representing Farington East ward elected Labour members.

-Lancashire County Council's Farington electoral division comprises both Farington wards and Moss Side.
+Lancashire County Council's Farington electoral division is represented by Michael Green, a Conservative Councillor.
+It comprises both Farington wards and Moss Side.